You cannot copy content of this website, your IP is being recorded

 Some alternative treatment options to a hysterectomy for uterine fibroids include the following:

-In addition to the treatment options listed above, we may also have other options available to treat uterine fibroids at Dr. Richard Beyerlein, MD.
+In addition to the treatment options listed above, we may also have other options available to treat uterine fibroids at Pacific Women’s Center.
 For more information about these or other treatment options, please feel free to give us a call!

 Can fibroids cause you to gain weight?